Types of Hormone Therapy for Prostate Cancer

 New Generation Anti-Androgens

 A more effective anti-androgen, sometimes referred to as a super anti-androgen, enzalutamide (Xtandi, MDV3100) blocks the receptor for testosterone more effectively than previously used anti-androgens.
-Enzalutamide was approved by the U.S. Food and Drug Administration in 2013 for use after chemotherapy in men with metastatic, castration-resistant prostate cancer.
+Enzalutamide was approved by the U.S. Food and Drug Administration in 2012 for use after chemotherapy and in 2014 for use prior to chemotherapy in men with metastatic, castration-resistant prostate cancer.
 It is taken as a daily pill.

 Other Drug-Based Hormone Therapies